Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 Peter’s Note:

 “A grab bar’s weight rating is only part of the equation.
-If it rips out of the wall during a fall, the rating won’t matter.
-Safe installation depends on secure anchoring—not suction cups, double-sided tape, or adhesive mounts, no matter the claims.
+If it rips out of the wall during a fall, the rating alone won’t matter.
+Safe installation depends on secure anchoring—not suction cups, double-sided tape, or popular adhesives—no matter the claims.
 For true safety, consult a contractor experienced in aging-in-place modifications.”

 • Near the toilet for sitting and standing assistance